 Commenting, liking, sharing, and the following are some of the most important actions you can take on your TikTok brand profile.
 Engagement, regardless of how many followers you have, is an integral part of how the app works, as it feeds off of audience reactions and stimulates emotions.

 The relationship between advertisers and humans who are consuming the ads is becoming closely intertwined, especially on an app such as TikTok.
-Utilize this unique opportunity to create a lasting connection with your audience in a highly personable way.
+Utilize this unique opportunity to create a lasting connection with your target audience in a highly personable way.

 If you feel apprehensive about how to integrate your business goals with TikTok, know that you have nothing to lose by creating a profile.
 Sometimes, the hardest part of a new digital marketing tactic is simply starting.